ASFHyP3/hyp3-srg/README.md

 If you do not already have an Earthdata account, you can sign up [here](https://urs.earthdata.nasa.gov/home).

-If you do not already have a CDSE account, you can sign up [here](https://dataspace.copernicus.eu).

 (`EARTHDATA_USERNAME`, `EARTHDATA_PASSWORD`), or via your `.netrc` file.

 If you haven't set up a `.netrc` file